f5devcentral/f5-aci-integration-automation-ansible/integration-guide/UserGuide.md

 Introduction
 ============

-Guie on how to Ansible can be used to configure BIG-IP to correspond to the Unmanaged mode of APIC deployment.
+Guide on how Ansible can be used to configure BIG-IP to correspond to the Unmanaged mode of APIC deployment.
 Goal is to perform L2-L3 stitching between the Cisco ACI fabric and F5 BIG-IP.

 Pre-requisite
 =============